4.71 from 17 votes

 ¾ cup (170 g) unsalted butter

 • With mixer on low-speed, gradually add about half of the powdered sugar until combined.
-Drizzle in caramel and stir until completely incorporated, then gradually add remaining powdered sugar.
+Drizzle in caramel and stir until completely incorporated, then gradually add remaining powdered sugar as needed until frosting reaches desired consistency (you may not need all 4 cups).

 4 cups (500 g) powdered sugar